phoenixfan86/fsbox/src/mods/minecraft/waystones.md

 ---
+title: "Waystones - download mod for"
-title: "Waystones - скачати мод"
+title_ua: "Waystones - скачати мод"
+description: "This mod adds blocks that the player can return to after activation using a warp scroll, a rechargeable warp stone, or by using an existing stone to jump from one to another."
 mod_name: "Waystones"
 game: "Minecraft"
 game_collection: "/mods/minecraft"